yaumatth/MarketingDashboard/README.md

 - Power BI

 ### Data preparation
-Advertising exports from Facebook, Google, and TikTok were standardized into a unified schema with shared campaign KPIs and platform-specific metrics.
+Advertising exports from Facebook, Google, and TikTok were standardized into a unified schema with shared campaign KPIs and platform-specific metrics with Snowflake SQL.
 The resulting dataset was then visualized in Power BI to support cross-platform performance analysis.

 ## Dashboard